FaresAlnamla/FaresAlnamla/README.md

 ---

-## About Me
+## 👋 About Me

-I'm a **Data Science and Artificial Intelligence graduate** from the University College of Applied Sciences (UCAS), Palestine, with hands-on experience in **NLP, text classification, feature engineering, and machine learning model evaluation**.
+I'm a Data Science and Artificial Intelligence graduate from the University College of Applied Sciences (UCAS), Palestine.

+I have hands-on experience in Natural Language Processing (NLP), text classification, feature engineering, and machine learning model evaluation.
+I build Python-based data science pipelines for preprocessing, feature extraction, model training, and evaluation.

-I build Python-based pipelines for preprocessing unstructured text, extracting features using TF-IDF and embeddings, and training classification and predictive models.
-My work spans end-to-end ML workflows — from raw data to evaluated, deployable models.
+My work focuses on end-to-end machine learning workflows — from raw data collection and exploratory analysis to building evaluated, practical, and deployable models.

-I'm actively seeking internship opportunities where I can apply **NLP and predictive modeling to healthcare, clinical text analysis, and real-world decision-support systems**.
+I'm currently seeking internship opportunities where I can apply my skills in data analysis, machine learning, and NLP to solve real-world problems and support data-driven decision-making.
 ---

 ## Technical Focus